0

 We CAN make it happen !
 We CAN make it happen !

-A second successful meeting with our General Treasurer and his staff:
+Continuous meetings with our General Treasurer and his staff: *Pictured L-R

-Elizabeth Caldas/RI Deputy Chief Investment Officer, John Brequet, Brian Kennedy, Sandra Paquette, David Shallcross, Aldo Palazzo, Treasurer Diossa, Rob Craven Jr. Esq.
+Elizabeth Caldas/RI Deputy Chief Investment Officer, John Breguet, Brian Kennedy, Sandra Paquette, David Shallcross, Aldo Palazzo, Treasurer Diossa, Rob Craven Jr. Esq.
 Director Of Policy, RI Office of General Treasurer.

 Legislators